pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 ### Max TTL (mins)

 For a playbook method a value for **Max TTL (mins)** should always be entered; a running playbook will be terminated after this time.
 In CFME 5.9.3 the default is 0 minutes.

+For playbooks running in a state machine, a retrying state's `ae_retry_interval` is calculated from the **Max TTL** divided by the `ae_state_max_retries` value.

 > **Note**
 >